okuzan/Simulacrum/README.md

 # Hypothetical Peace Agreement: Reactions and Implications

 ## The Premise
-The counter-offensive ends inconclusively.
-Putin and his regime remain in power, controlling all of Russia.
-No significant change in plans to aid Ukraine at a strategic level — aid comes in small amounts and with significant delays.
-This is enough to offset losses but not enough to tip the balance on the front lines.
-Some countries may see a rise in anti-Ukrainian sentiment.
-The talks between Russia and the Western powers behind closed doors never stopped.
-At some point, they reach a mutual understanding, outlining the peace proposal.
-The point of this article is to explore the public discussion it would arise and its probable perception for the biggest actors in the world arena.
+The counter-offensive concludes inconclusively, leaving Putin and his regime firmly in control of Russia.
+There is little alteration in the strategic support for Ukraine; assistance arrives in modest quantities and faces significant delays.
+It serves to mitigate losses rather than shift the balance on the front lines.
+Some countries may witness a surge in anti-Ukrainian sentiments.

+Behind closed doors, talks between Russia and Western powers persist without interruption.
+Eventually, they arrive at a mutual understanding, culminating in a peace proposal.
+This article seeks to delve into the ensuing public discourse and how it might be perceived by the world's major players.

 ## The Peace Agreement
 1. **Ceasefire**: All military actions stop.